Düwag Wadloper: Wadlopers in Poland

 In August 2010, the SN83-004 unit was leased to Masovian Railways.
 On February 21, 2011, the vehicle was operating train No. 70321 between Ostrołęka and Tłuszcz, and at a level crossing on the Ostrołęka – Pasieki route the consist hit a truck.
-After repairs, the unit was handed over to Przewozy Regionalne and joined the vehicles operating services in the Chojnice area.
+After repairs, the unit was handed over to Polregio and joined the vehicles operating services in the Chojnice area.

 By mid-2012, a total of three DH1 wagons and four DH2 units had been modernized and given Polish markings.

-In mid-2012, Koleje Śląskie became interested in leasing 8 vehicles.
+In mid-2012, Silesian Railways became interested in leasing 8 vehicles.
 At the turn of November/December 2012, the carrier concluded an agreement with Sigma Tabor providing for the lease of three SN82 wagons and five SN83 units.
 In order to fulfill the agreement, another 3 vehicles of the SN83 series were modernized: 005 and 007 were rebuilt at ZNTK Paterek, while at H. Cegielski the SN83-006 unit was modernized, and the SN82-001, SN83-001 and 004 vehicles, which were previously running in the owner's colors, were overhauled and repainted in the carrier's colors.
 Trains numbered 3115 and 3215 were also brought to HCP-FPS, but were not modernized.
 Between December 8 and 19, 2012, 7 of the 8 ordered vehicles began operation.
 The last one, which was unit SN83-007, due to defects reported during final inspections carried out since December 20, 2012, was finally taken over and put into service on January 15, 2013.
 The Wadlopers were directed to service the routes: